eliranbenishai/slimgym/README.md

 ### `$find(query, options?)`

-Search for a value using a query string with optional wildcard patterns:
+Search for a value using a query string with regex patterns:

 ```typescript
 const config = sg.parse(`